 Volunteer at Minute Man!

-At Minute Man National Historical Park there are many different volunteer opportunities to choose from: visitor center guide, North Bridge interpreter, education program assistant, Whittemore House guide, interpretation intern, costumed interpreter, and trail clean-up crew, to name a few.
-For the 2015season, we are recruiting for the following positions.
-If any of these positions interest you, please apply.
+At Minute Man National Historical Park there are many different volunteer opportunities to choose from: visitor center guide, North Bridge interpreter, education program assistant, Battle Road Trail guide, witness house guide, living history interpreter, interpretation intern, and trail clean-up crew, to name a few.

 Visitor Center Guide